lightstep/otel-launcher-go/lightstep/sdk/metric/aggregator/histogram/README.md

-If the scale is variable and there are no non-zero values in the histogram, the scale is zero by definition; when there is only a single value in this case, it's scale is MinScale (20) by definition.
+If the scale is variable and there are no non-zero values in the histogram, the scale is zero by definition; when there is only a single value in this case, its scale is MinScale (20) by definition.

 If the scale is fixed because of range limits, the fixed scale will be returned even for any size histogram.